TumisangF/Habit-Tracking-Application/README.md

 I thank IU International University of Applied Sciences for allowing me the chance to work on this project and for the tools and information  provided to me .

+##License
+This project is licensed under the MIT License.